MokkaBoss1/Woman_in_a_dress/README.md

+This program is a custom node for comfyui which allows selective "randomness" in constructing a prompt about a woman in a dress

 put the python file into the comfyui custom nodes folder and restart comfyui to install

 see screenshot for workflow example